qdrant/landing_page/qdrant-landing/content/articles/agentic-rag.md

 components.

 OpenAI Swarm does not focus on integration with external tools, and **if you would like to integrate semantic search with Qdrant, you would have to implement it fully yourself**.
-Obviously, the libraru is tightly coupled with OpenAI models, and while using some other ones is possible, it requires some additional work like setting up proxy that will adjust the interface to OpenAI API.
+Obviously, the library is tightly coupled with OpenAI models, and while using some other ones is possible, it requires some additional work like setting up proxy that will adjust the interface to OpenAI API.